tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 #### Training Phase

+<a href="#fig-IGAS_Training1" class="quarto-xref">Figure 3</a> below
-**?@fig-IGAS_Training1** below shows aggregate training performance binned into three stages representing the beginning, middle, and end of the training phase.
+shows aggregate training performance binned into three stages representing the beginning, middle, and end of the training phase.
 Because the two conditions trained from target distances that were not equally difficult, it was not possible to directly compare performance between conditions in the training phase.
 Our focus for the training data analysis was instead to establish that participants did improve their performance over the course of training, and to examine whether there was any interaction between training stage and condition.
 Descriptive statistics for the intermittent testing phase are provided in the supplementary materials.

 We performed an ANOVA comparison with stage as a within-group factor and condition as between-group factor.
 The analysis revealed a significant